You might have read that I recently was overwhelmed and had to take a step back from the multitude of tasks that I put on my own to do list:

 1. Prioritize

-When you prioritize your tasks you create a clear mental picture on where you want to focus your energy on.
+When you prioritize your tasks, you create a clear mental picture of where you want to focus your energy.
 Even though 20 things may seem like a top priority right now, something has to give.
 You are only human!

 2. One thing at a time

 Being able to multitask is praised as a top quality in any employee.
 But there is a steep price that multitaskers pay.
-According to a 2009 Stanford Study, multitaskers are more easily distracted, have a decreased memory capacity and ability to switch from one task to the next.
+According to a 2009 Stanford Study, multitaskers are more easily distracted and have a decreased memory capacity and ability to switch from one task to the next.

 Even computers are not able to multitask: they process one 0 or 1 at a time.
 They are just extremely fast at it.